-A majority of the population in the U.S. are seniors – elderly and retired people who do not have to work for a living any more.
+A majority of the population in the U.S. are elderly and retired people who do not have to work for a living anymore.
 They may have waited their entire lives to have the time and money to travel and see the world.
 These seniors get their health insurance through Medicare, the health insurance program administered by the U.S. government to provide medical coverage for people age 65 and older.

 What most people may not know is that Medicare is limited to treatment received within the U.S. borders.
-If you are a senior citizen, you are more prone to getting sick easily due to existing medical conditions, poor food and water quality, even climate conditions where you travel.
-Any illness or medical emergency outside your home country must be paid for in cash and the medical bills become your liability, if you don’t have a travel medical insurance plan.
+If you are a senior citizen and traveling abroad, you are more prone to getting sick easily due to existing medical conditions, poor food and water quality, or even climate conditions.
+Any illness or medical emergency outside your home country must be paid for in cash and the medical bills become your liability, if you dont have a travel medical insurance plan.

 Does Medicare Cover Medical Treatment When You Travel?

 Medicare has certain limitations that apply to your international travel.
-If you have Medicare, you can travel anywhere in the U.S. and its territories and get the medical care you need from almost any doctor or hospital, even when you are in:
+If you have Medicare, you can travel anywhere in the U.S. and its territories and receive medical care you need from almost any doctor or hospital.
+These territories include:

 - The U.S. Virgin Islands

 - Puerto Rico